 Still, experts say it's unclear whether ZMapp -- a cocktail of three antibodies that attack the virus -- actually helped those who received it.
 Before Brantly received his dose, the drug had only been tested in monkeys.

 "Frankly we do not know if it helped them, made any difference, or even delayed their recovery," said Dr. Bruce Ribner, director of Emory University Hospital's infectious disease unit, where Brantly and Writebol were treated.

-Canada has pulled a small team of scientists from Sierra Leone because unaffiliated people at the team's hotel were diagnosed with Ebola, according to the AP.
+text: Canada has pulled a small team of scientists from Sierra Leone because unaffiliated people at the team's hotel were diagnosed with Ebola, according to the AP.
 The three-person team will stay in isolation for 21 days even though none of them has shown symptoms of the virus.

 The World Health Organization also announced that it would pull workers from Kailahun, Sierra Leone, after a WHO employee unexpectedly contracted the disease.
 That employee, who did not treat patients, is receiving treatment in Germany.

 More than 240 health care workers have contracted Ebola in the West African outbreak and more than 120 of them have died, according to WHO.
 At least five more health care workers are suspected to have died from Ebola in a separate outbreak in the Democratic Republic of Congo, the agency said today.

 quicklist: 7 category: What's Happening Now in the Ebola Outbreak title: Officials Warn of 'Shadow Zones,' 'Invisible' Cases text: The Ebola outbreak is already the deadliest on record, and WHO officials say the impact may be far worse than reported.